Savage Mark II FV-SR 22LR Bolt Action Repeater Rimfire Rifle with Threaded Barrel

 Savage Rascal Youth 22LR Bolt Action Rimfire Rifle with Red Stock

-Savage Rascal Youth 22LR Bolt Action Rimfire Rifle with Black Stock
+Savage Rascal Youth 22LR Bolt Action Rimfire Rife with Yellow Stock

-Savage Rascal Youth 22LR Bolt Action Rimfire Rife with Orange Stock
+Savage Rascal Target XP 22LR Bolt Action Rimfire Rifle with Scope and Bi-Pod

 Remington 22LR 40 gr Lead Round Nose Thunderbolt 500 Round Brick